openvswitch/ovs/Documentation/topics/dpdk/pmd.rst

    consideration.

    In addition, the output of ``pmd-rxq-show`` was modified to include Rx queue utilization of the PMD as a percentage.
-Prior to this, tracking of stats was not available.

 Port/Rx Queue assignment to PMD threads by manual pinning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~